mtbentley/nickel-redis/README.md

-nickel-postgres
+nickel-redis
 =======

-A postgres middleware for nickel.rs
+A redis middleware for nickel.rs

+Adapted almost 100% from nickel-org/nickel-postgres, using nvdelap/r2d2-redis
+for pooled connections.

 ## Usage